pgmorales76/prework_301/arrow_function_expressions.md

 2. They have implicit returns, which allows us to write these nifty one-liners.
 3. They don't rebind the value of `this` when you use a arrow function inside of another function, which is really helpful for when you're doing things like click handlers and whatnot.

+So, I've got an array of names:

+    const names = ['Wes', 'Kait', 'Lux'];

+I want to add 'Bos' to the end of all three of these.

+Normally, you'd do something like this:

+    const fullNames = names.map(function(name){
+      return `${name} Bos`;
+    });
+    console.log(fullNames); // Wes Bos, Kait Bos, Lux Bos

+It's going to give me Wes Bos, Kait Bos, Lux Bos in the entire array.
+It took this array, transformed it into whatever the item was, plus the name "Bos" on the end.

+That makes sense to me, but this isn't an arrow function.
+Let's take a look at how we could rewrite that.

+## Turn it into an Arrow Function

 [JavaScript Arrow Functions Introduction](https://wesbos.com/arrow-functions)